onitecsoft/smarti.dock.js/README.md

 data-dock-position="top \| right \| bottom \| left" | dock panel position (default:left)
-data-docked="true \| false" | defines if dock panel is docked on first load (default:true) data-dock-offset="..." | visible part of dock panel in pixels when hidden (default:10) data-use-storage="session \| local" | defines where to store docked state: sessionStorage or localStorage (default:null)
+data-docked="true \| false" | defines if dock panel is docked on first load (default:true) data-dock-offset="..." | visible part of dock panel in pixels when hidden (default:10) data-fixed-content="true \| false" | if set `true` then content will not be resized and dock panel become a slide panel data-use-storage="session \| local" | defines where to store docked state: sessionStorage or localStorage (default:null)

 <b>Dock panel attributes</b>